evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Metadata Export

-To select the folder containing the media files that will undergo processing in evrExpanse, you have the convenient option of using drag and drop functionality from the Finder.
-Simply locate the desired folder in your Finder window, click and hold the folder, then drag it over to the designated area within evrExpanse.
+To select the folder containing the media files that will be processed in evrExpanse, you can use the convenient drag-and-drop functionality from Finder.
+Simply locate the desired folder in your Finder window, click and hold the folder, and then drag it over to the designated area within evrExpanse.
+This streamlines the process of selecting media for metadata export.

 Selected Export Format